SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-with-soc.md

 - Tera Term
 - Simplicity Studio
 - Putty for controlling EFR32 hardware using chip-tool controller
-- Ozone Debugger for logging and debugging (Optional)
-- JLink RTT for logging only (Optional)
+- JLink RTT for logging only

 ### Software Packages